-Co-requisites: German II.1 or comparable level acquired elsewhere.
-Students wishing to be admitted to Translation exercise I without having enrolled in German II.1 will have to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained the requisite standard elsewhere.
+Co-requisites: LANG2086.
+German II.1 or comparable level acquired elsewhere.
+Students wishing to be admitted to LANG2039 without having enrolled in LANG2086.
+German II.1 will be required to satisfy the Faculty Board through the Head of the School of Modern Languages and Cultures that they have attained the requisite standard elsewhere.